- How do I register for international funds transfers?

 No, the fee is a flat fee charged per transaction.

-No, as long as the total of your transactions fall within your daily Pay anyone limit.
+No, as long as the total of your International transfer transactions fall within your daily International transfer limit.

 No, the international funds transfer fee will not be included in your daily limit.